-Social media: Loosely defined as forms of electronic communication (as websites for social networking and microblogging) through which users create online communities to share information, ideas, personal messages, and other content (such as videos).
+Social media: Forms of electronic communication through which users create online communities to share information, ideas, personal messages, and other content.

 Flagship accounts: The social media accounts that represent the entire university, such as Facebook.com/IllinoisStateUniversity or Twitter.com/IllinoisStateU.
 Managed by University Marketing and Communications (UMC).

 Manager: A university employee primarily responsible for the administration of a social media account (a Facebook Page, for example) that represents a campus unit.

 Hashtag: A word or phrase, preceded by the pound sign, which social media users can include to help categorize their content.
 When you search Twitter for #BackTheBirds, all content containing that hashtag on Twitter will appear.

 Facebook: The most popular social media site by both total and active users.
 Initially created as a private social sharing space for college students, it has since expanded into an open digital destination for Internet users of all ages—and the brands that wish to reach them with their messages.